-Apparatus according to the FIG apparatus rotation for groups.
-2024: clubs, 2026: balls (apparatus for 2026 to be evaluated in the Nordic technical meeting 2024)
+• Apparatus according to the FIG apparatus rotation for groups.
+2026: balls, 2028 hoops

 Participation Awards Team Day1 Each nation may use maximally 5 junior gymnasts.
 Each of the four apparatuses may be performed by maximally 4 gymnasts.
 The team score consists of the best 3 scores per apparatus.
 Nordic champions in junior individual team competition Individual allaround (AA) Day 1 Every gymnast competing in the team competition will obtain a result in the individual all-around competition.
 The AA score consists of the best 3 scores.
 Nordic champion in junior individual all-around competition Individual apparatus finals Day 2 The 6 best juniors per apparatus in theAA competition qualify for apparatus finals, taking into account maximally 2 gymnasts per nation.
 Finals start from 0,0 points (no pointsare carried over from the AA competition), Nordic champion in junior individual apparatus final with hoop/ball/clubs/ribbon Duo/trio Day 2 Junior duos and junior trios compete together in one category.
 Each nation may send maximally two junior duos/trios.
 Each duo/trio performs twice.
 The final score consists of the sum ofthe 2 scores.
 Nordic champions in junior duo/trio Group AA Day 1 Each nation may send maximally 2 junior groups.
 Each group may consist of maximally6 gymnasts.
 The sixth gymnast may either be reserve throughout the championships, or take part in one or more exercises.
 Each group performs same apparatus program twice.
 The final score consists of the sum ofthe 2 scores.
 Nordic champions in junior group all-around competition